LazaUK/AOAI-GPTFunctionCalling-Stock/README.md

 ### 4. Helper function to interact with Azure OpenAI GPT model:

 This helper function follows 3-step logic:
-a.
-First, it submits user's prompts, informs GPT model about available functions and sets calling mode to "**auto**", so that the model automatically decides whether it wants to call a function based on the prompt details and matching function's capabilities
+1. First, it submits user's prompts, informs GPT model about available functions and sets calling mode to "**auto**", so that the model automatically decides whether it wants to call a function based on the prompt details and matching function's capabilities
     ``` Python
     response = openai.ChatCompletion.create(
         deployment_id=aoai_deployment,